Shah Turab-ul-Haq

 Shah Turab ul Haq Qadri (15 September 1944 – 6 October 2016) (Urdu: شاہ تراب الحق قادری) was a Sunni Muslim scholar, preacher and politician from Hyderabad who represented the Sufi Barelvi movement in Karachi, Pakistan.
 He was the main leader of Jamaat Ahle Sunnat, a Sunni organisation in Pakistan.

 Family and education

 Shah Turab ul Haq was born in 1944 in Hyderabad, India, and his family migrated to Pakistan after the Partition.

-His father was Syed Shah Hussain Qadri, who belongs to Syed family and his mother belongs to Farooqui family.
+His father was Shah Syed Hussain Qadri, who belongs to Syed family and his mother belongs to Farooqui family.
 Shah became a disciple of Mustafa Raza Khan Qadri in 1962 and visited Bareilly in 1968.
 He was educated at Darul Uloom Amjadia in Karachi.

 Career

 Political career

 He has served in various capacities in government including the education sector.
 He began his political career by contesting the local government elections for the seat of Councillor and served from 1985 to 1988 as a member of the National Assembly of Pakistan.